 Without a doubt Portugal offers one of the best quality of life in all European countries.
 Many people already understood this and that is why large numbers of Britons, Irisch, Americans, Canadians, Dutch, Belgians and Germans, among others, bought their second and sometimes even first residence in Portugal.

 Portugal has become a real Eldorado for retired Europeans over time.
 That is why Portugal is often referred to as the Florida of Europe.

 Portugal has signed a treaty with many countries to prevent double taxation for immigrants.
 As a result, if you stay in Portugal for more than 6 months per year, you can be exempt from the taxes you would have to pay on income in your home country such as your pension.

-Portugal is considered the economic prodigy of Europe, also thanks to the tourist industry
+Portugal is considered the economic prodigy of Europe, also thanks to the tourism industry

 Portugal, once labelled as a hidden secret among European holiday destinations, has meanwhile developed into the "place to be" of Europe.
 In addition to the popularity of Lisbon as a city trip destination, the beautiful city of Porto and the nearby historic university city of Coimbra are also gaining fame.
 The beautiful silver coast, situated between Coimbra and Lisbon, and the sun-drenched south of the Algarve have been considered top holiday destinations for years.
 But the Douro-Valley or the Alentejo are also excellent examples of a successful and sustainable strategy in green tourism as well as gastronomic tourism.